bytenode/bytenode/README.md

 * In recent versions of Node, the `--no-flush-bytecode` must be set.
 Bytenode sets it internally, but if you encounter any issues, try to run Node with that flag: ` $ node --no-flush-bytecode server.js`.
 See [#41](https://github.com/OsamaAbbas/bytenode/issues/41).

-* Async arrow functions cause crash in Puppeteer and in Electron apps if used in render processes.
-See [#106](https://github.com/bytenode/bytenode/issues/106) [#47](https://github.com/OsamaAbbas/bytenode/issues/47).
+* Arrow functions (especially Async arrow functions) cause crash in Puppeteer and in Electron apps if used in render processes.
+See [#106](https://github.com/bytenode/bytenode/issues/106), [#47](https://github.com/OsamaAbbas/bytenode/issues/47).
+They also cause an issue with the ndb debugger.
+See [#135](https://github.com/bytenode/bytenode/issues/135).
 Use the usual async functions instead.

 ---